 A new project exploring COVID-19 and conspiracy theories has been funded by the Arts & Humanities Research Council (AHRC) starting from 1 August 2020.

-The project, Infodemic: Combatting COVID-19 Conspiracy Theories, is led by Principal Investigator, Professor Peter Knight (The University of Manchester) alongside King’s academics Dr Clare Birchall (Reader in Contemporary Culture), Dr Jonathan Gray (Lecturer in Critical Infrastructure), and Dr Liliana Bounegru (Lecturer in Digital Methods) as Co-Is.
+The project, Infodemic: Combatting COVID-19 Conspiracy Theories, is led by Principal Investigator, Professor Peter Knight (The University of Manchester) alongside King’s academics Dr Clare Birchall (Reader in Contemporary Culture), Dr Jonathan Gray (Lecturer in Critical Infrastructure Studies), and Dr Liliana Bounegru (Lecturer in Digital Methods) as Co-Is.

 Responding to the World Health Organisation's warning that misinformation related to COVID-19 constitutes an ‘infodemic’, the project will centre on conspiracy theories as a particularly harmful kind of misinformation.